delfick/gitmit/README.rst

 Originally I was shelling out to git log for every file.
 This was slow!
 I then moved to dulwich (python implementation of git) which was faster, but still slow.
-Finally I implemented it with pygit2 (libgit2 c bindings in python) and decided to make it a separate library.
+Then I implemented it with pygit2 (libgit2 c bindings in python) and decided to make it a separate library.

 Unfortunately it's still not as fast as doing a ``git whatchanged --pretty=%at`` and interpreting the results, but I rather a solution that uses libraries rather than interpreting text from the output of a program and the speed is not a problem for reasonably sized repositories.

+In September 2018 I moved back to using dulwich.
+This is because pygit2 is a bit of a pain because of how it pins to particular versions of libgit2, which itself can be annoying to get installed such that pygit2 can find it.

 Installation
 ------------